 What is an emissions inventory?

 An emissions inventory is a compilation of air pollutant emissions and their sources for a given area.
-Categories that are usually taken into consideration include the following:
+Categories that are usually taken into consideration include:

 Area Source: Area sources generally have smaller emissions on an individual basis than point sources and are often too numerous to be inventoried as individual sources.
 Examples include dry cleaners, gas stations and open burning activities.